 Below are a few items I would leave out of your Germany packing list.

-Flip-flops – Germany isn’t the most tropical countries, and there is a scarcity of beaches.
+Flip-flops – Germany isn’t the most tropical country, and there is a scarcity of beaches.
 Flip-flops are an item you don’t need to pack for Germany.
 They will just take up space in your bag and they can be uncomfortable if you walk around in them all day.

 Valuables – While you will need to take your passport and phone with you, I would take as few important items as you can with you.
 The last thing you want is to lose them while you’re travelling around.
 If you need to take valuables with you, ensure they are locked away when you go out during the day.